Gifted Deposit Mortgages

-It’s possible, but not guaranteed for the whole amount to be a gifted deposit.
-Your individual circumstances will determine if this is possible.
+For example, It’s possible, but not guaranteed for the whole amount to be a gifted deposit.
+However, your individual circumstances will determine if this is possible.

 The more complex your situation, the more this will affect which lender will be available to you.
-Specialist lenders will typically want you to put in 5% of your own money towards the deposit, but this is not the case with all specialist lenders.
+Specialist lenders will typically want you to put in 5% of your own money towards the deposit together with the monies for the moving costs.
+However, this is not the case with all specialist lenders.

 This is the most common type of gifted deposit.
-Many parents are now helping their children onto the property ladder with a gifted deposit for a mortgage.
-The gifted deposit can also come from siblings & grandparents, this is accepted by most lenders.
+For instance, many parents are now helping their children onto the property ladder with a gifted deposit for a mortgage.
+The gifted deposit can also come from siblings & grandparents, generally, this is accepted by most lenders.

-The more distant the family member, such as uncles, aunties, or cousins, the more care needs to be taken.
-Not all lenders will accept this type of gifted deposit from those family members.
+For the most part, the more distant the family member, such as uncles, aunties, or cousins, the more care needs to be taken.
+As a rule, not all lenders will accept this type of gifted deposit from those family members.
 Always check with your mortgage advisor beforehand.

 Are gifted deposits from friends acceptable?

-These types of gifted deposit are riskier from a lenders point of view.
-The feeling is, there is more chance of this being a loan and more susceptible to money laundering.
+To begin with, these types of gifted deposit are riskier from a lenders point of view.
+Ordinarily, the feeling is, there is more chance of this being a loan and therefore more susceptible to money laundering.

 There are certain lenders which will accept this type of deposit.
 The paper trail will need to be closely inspected by the lender, in order to determine that the gift is genuine.

-With gifted deposits from friends, one thing to keep in mind is that the number of lenders will be limited, and this could affect the rates being offered to you.
+With gifted deposits from friends, one thing to keep in mind is that the number of lenders will be limited, in short, this could affect the rates being offered to you.

 The process is a quite simple one if followed in the correct way.
-Always speak to your mortgage advisor first before you start getting any gifted deposit.
+In particular, always speak to your mortgage advisor first before you start getting any gifted deposit.